Chisanan232/multirunnable/docs/multirunnable/index.rst

 Overview
 ----------

-A Python framework integrates running multiple tasks simultaneously with different strategy.
+A Python library integrates the APIs of 3 strategies (Parallel, Concurrent, Coroutine) and 4 libraries (multiprocessing, threading, gevent, asyncio) to help developers build parallelism humanly.
-It target to help developers build parallelism feature easily and clearly.
+It targets to help developers build parallelism feature easily and clearly.
 You just only focus on the business logic implementations or others.

 Let's demonstrate an example to show how easy and clear it is!